-So often I see some practitioners do a good job of forcing their way into some positions like the side control, full mount … But then they fail to set correctly the jiu jitsu cross face.
-Although, the good news is that the BJJ crossface is so intrinsically strong.
+So I often see some practitioners do a good job of forcing their way into positions like the side control, full mount … But then they fail to set the jiu-jitsu cross face correctly.
+Although, the good news is that the BJJ cross-face is intrinsically strong.

-Speak your mind; Do you use the cross face technique in jiu-jitsu martial art?
-How strong it is?
+Speak your mind; Do you use the cross-face technique in jiu-jitsu martial art?
+How strong is it?

 Frequently Asked Questions